Practical knowledge2025-07-01T12:04:29+02:00

 - Category D/E. Category D with large trailer

-Can I drive with a trailer?
+Can I drive a trailer?

-Three-wheeled motorbike.
+Three-wheeled motorcycle.

 Driving licences for categories C, C/E, D and D/E are issued with a validity of 5 years.

-Can I drive a moped 45?
+Can I drive a 45 moped?

 You need a category A or B licence to drive a large moped (45 moped).

-How do I reinstate my driving licence?
+How do I get my licence back?

-You must take and pass a new driving test, i.e. take and pass both a theory and practical test.
+You must take a new driving test, i.e. take and pass both a theory and practical test.
 The same applies to driving bans.
 In the event of a driving ban, training is mandatory.

-Should I take a driving course?
+Do I need to take a technical driving course?

 A driving licence for commercial passenger transport may be refused under the condition mentioned in section 78(2) of the Danish Criminal Code.

-What is a control sample?
+What is a control test?

 Can my foreign driving licence be exchanged in Denmark?

-Do I need a manoeuvring track (playpen)?
+Do I have to go on a maneuvering track (playpen)?

-When acquiring a driving licence for the first time, the theoretical and practical training must be integrated, which means that immediately after a theory lesson, the same topics must be covered in a practical driving lesson.
+When obtaining a driving licence for the first time, the theoretical and practical training must be integrated, which means that immediately after a theory lesson, the same topics must be covered in a practical driving lesson.

 A special application form must be used.